rust-lang/rfcs/text/0000-import-trait-associated-functions.md

 # Summary
 [summary]: #summary

-Allow importing associated functions from traits and then using them like regular functions.
+Allow importing associated functions and constants from traits and then using them like regular items.

 # Motivation
 [motivation]: #motivation